Michigan History Day

 When you a arrive with your exhibit, we will have a room set aside with tables for their display.
 Please arrive in time to have them fully set up by 9:00.
 The building should be open at 8:00am.

 Students and student groups who write papers or make documentaries must upload their final version to the Google dropbox below by 8pm on Monday February 27. in order to allow them time to be reviewed before the competition.

 In order to assist our sorting of uploads, it would be very helpful if you could name your file according to the following convention.
 Please prefix the file name with a two letter code that indicates whenever you are in the junior (J) or senior (S) division (grades 6-8 and 9-12, respectively), and whether your submission is individual (I) or group (G), followed by your last name and the short title your topic.
 So for example, a paper name might be "

 JI-Robins_HistoryofYooperScoop.doc" or a documentary might be named "SG-Walton_WWIIfighterpilots.mp4".
 Thanks for your help on this.

 If you have any technical difficulties on this, please email Jon Robins.

 The MHD District 1 coordinators, John Robins and Steven Walton, would like to thank Lindsay Hiltunen at the MTU Archives and Copper Country Historical Collections for sponsoring student groups at the Archives and for helping with preparations for this year's competition.
 We would also like to recognize the generous sponsorship of the Dept. of Social Sciences (Michigan Tech), the MTU Library, and the Quincy Mine Hoist Association.
-In addition, we would like to thank the nearly two dozen volunteers who will be helping judge, staff tables, and make sure the A/V is operating properly.
+In addition, we would like to thank the volunteers who will be helping judge, staff tables, and make sure the A/V is operating properly.